Scriptonita/qa-react-native-technical-test/README.md

 1. Make sure that you can run adb from your terminal.
 2. Open Genymotion and navigate to `Settings -> ADB`.
 Select �Use custom Android SDK tools� and update with your [Android SDK directory](https://stackoverflow.com/questions/25176594/android-sdk-location).

+Here you have a link to a official guide for [building react native from source](https://facebook.github.io/react-native/docs/building-from-source.html)

+Make sure that you install the NDK version linked in the guide, other versions could not work for this purpose.

 ##### Using Genymotion's `adb`